Gordon999/PiVideoer3/README.md

 Pi v3, Arducam HAWKEYE, OWLSIGHT or 16MP cameras can be auto / manually focussed.
 Pi v3 also can do spot focus.

-Makes individual MP4s, length set in script, defulat 5 mins (300 seconds)
+Makes individual MP4s, length set in script, default 5 mins (300 seconds)

 Captured stills can be viewed and the video played it comes from.